bloominstituteoftechnology/node-auth1-project/README.md

 - [ ] Open the assignment in Canvas and click on the "Set up git" option.
 - [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
 - [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Check to see that Codegrade has accepted your git submission.
+- [ ] Check to see tat Codegrade has accepted your git submission.

 #### Option B - Pull Request